Ducati Hypermotard: History

 There had been rumours for some time that Ducati would produce a supermotard class bike, which was a growing sector of the market mostly catered-for by the likes of KTM and Husqvarna.
 The unveiling of the Hypermotard concept was via a dedicated mini-site, linked to from the main Ducati website in March 2006.
 This apparently caused outages of the whole Ducati website, such was the interest in this distinctive-looking motorcycle.

 The mini-site asked visitors to complete an online survey giving their opinion on the Hypermotard, as well as offering the opportunity to vote on configurations such as engine size, brakes and favourite features.
 The bike was still in concept form at the time and production was not guaranteed, but a subsequent post to the blog of then Ducati CEO Federico Minoli on 31 March 2006 confirmed that it would indeed go into production and also gave some details of the survey results.

 Very few changes were made to the prototype to create the first production version, and quirky features such as the 'duck bill' front fender and handguards incorporating LED indicators/folding mirrors made it to the final version.
 Later blog entries featured some of the concept drawings and these are incredibly close to the finished machine.

 In 2008, Greg Tracy won the 1200 Pro Class Division of the Pikes Peak International Hill Climb on a Hypermotard 1100S.
 It was the first Hypermotard to win an international competition and the first Ducati to win at the Pikes Peak since the race began in 1916.

+Hypermotard 698

+For MY 2024 Ducati began offering the Hypermotard 698 Mono to compete for market share with KTM.
+The motor design is basically one-half of the Panigale 1299cc v-twin.
+The actual displacement is 659cc and produces about 77 HP.
+Seat height is 35.6 in., wheelbase is 56.8 in, front and rear wheels are 17in. with travel of 8.5/9.4 inches respectively.